downeslab/marigold/README.md

 Marigold is compatible with a wide range of experimental paradigms, particularly at embryonic and larval stages.
 As long as each region of interest only contains a single fish, it is likely that Marigold can track it.

-Check out our [bioRxiv preprint](https://www.biorxiv.org/content/10.1101/2024.05.31.596910v2) for more info!
-(And please consider citing the preprint if you find Marigold useful!)
+Check out our [paper](https://doi.org/10.1186/s12859-025-06042-2) in BMC Bioinformatics for more info!
+(And please consider citing the paper if you find Marigold useful!)

 Marigold is licensed under the [GNU General Public License version 3 (GPLv3)](https://www.gnu.org/licenses/gpl-3.0.en.html) or later.
 You are currently viewing its source code on GitHub, where we also host the [web app](https://downeslab.github.io/marigold/) itself.